User Guide

 Case: Get help for an unknown command.

-Input: help foo
+Input:

-help, h: Shows UniCa$h general usage instructions and specific command usage by specifying the command word.
+Unknown command help, h: Shows UniCa$h general usage instructions and specific command usage by specifying the command word.
+Argument: COMMAND_WORD (must be a valid command word present in the help command) Example: help add

 Reset UniCash